dmerz75/namd_equilibration/README.md

           # last none
           last CT2
           }

+* Recently, I encountered the MSE[http://www.ks.uiuc.edu/Research/namd/mailing_list/namd-l.2005-2006/1992.html] residue.
+Apply an alias and treat it as a methionine.

+        pdbalias residue MSE MET

 Check psf.log to see if everything ran correctly.
 You should see something similar to the following: